- > Research

 - Who selects the scholars and how many will be selected?
 The Academic Pediatric Association's Research Scholars Program Executive Committee will select the scholars.
 Numbers vary for each cohort.
-We expect 10-15 Research Scholars in the first cohort beginning in 2013.
+The first class of 13 scholars started in January 2013.
+We expect to select 10-15 Research Scholars in the second cohort beginning in May 2014.

 - Why is there an enrollment fee?
 The Research Scholars Program has significant operating expenses (coordination of the numerous faculty, website support for all the monthly sessions, PAS full day program, ongoing curriculum development, etc.), and the fee makes it possible to sustain the program independently.